 Access the most comprehensive Company Profiles on the market, powered by GlobalData.
 Save hours of research.
 Gain competitive edge.

 Not ready to buy yet?
 Download a free sample

 We are confident about the unique quality of our Company Profiles.
 However, we want you to make the most beneficial decision for your business, so we offer a free sample that you can download by submitting the below formBy GlobalData

-The top country in terms of M&A deals activity in Q4 2018 was the United States with 34 deals, followed by the United Kingdom with eight and Canada with six.
+The top country in terms of M&A deals activity in Q4 2020 was the US with 89 deals, followed by China with 20 and Japan with 19.

-The top five retail M&A deals accounted for 62.7% of the overall value during Q4 2018.
+The top five retail industry M&A deals accounted for 56% of the overall value during Q4 2020.

 GlobalData tracks real-time data concerning all merger and acquisition, private equity/venture capital and asset transaction activity around the world from thousands of company websites and other reliable sources.